Custodial Symmetry Breaking and Higgs Signatures at the LHC: SUMMARY

 \section{SUMMARY}

 We have discussed the main properties of the Higgs bosons present in the simplest model predicting a breaking of custodial symmetry at tree level.
 The Higgs sector of this model contains the SM Higgs doublet and a real $SU(2)_L$ triplet.
-Tension in recent $W$ mass measurements~\cite{Amoroso:2023pey} motivates us to seriously consider this theory, since it predicts an increase in the $W$-mass without affecting the value of the $Z$-mass at tree level.
+Tension in recent $W$ mass measurements~\cite{Amoroso:2023pey} motivates us to seriously consider this model, since it predicts an increase in the $W$-mass without affecting the value of the $Z$-mass at tree level.
 The main production mechanism for the new charged and neutral Higgs is Drell-Yan production due to the fact that the new Higgs bosons have suppressed couplings to the SM fermions.
 Somewhat to our surprise, these new Higgs bosons can be very light and yet still be consistent with experimental and theoretical constraints.
 The only current strong exclusion of the theoretically allowed region is for masses below around 60~GeV coming from diphoton decays of the neutral Higgs, and a band around 200~GeV coming from four-lepton decays of the neutral Higgs via two $Z$ bosons.
 The latter exclusion only applies for the $a_2$ mixing parameter is below $0.2$.
 The channel with two tau leptons and two neutrinos provides a promising tool to look for the light charged Higgses in future measurements.

-We discuss in detail the scenario where the new neutral Higgs is fermiophobic, and can have therefore have a large branching ratio into photons and/or $W$ gauge bosons.
+We discussed in detail the scenario where the new neutral Higgs is fermiophobic, and can therefore have a large branching ratio into photons and/or $W$ gauge bosons.
 We briefly investigate the possibility of producing a signal in the diphoton mass spectrum, and show that is easily possible depending on the value of $a_2$.
-Extreme fermiophobic scenarios are already excluded by diphoton measurements and searches, but these exclusions only apply for a narrow band of values of $a_2$.
-The decay $H^\pm \to Z W^\pm$ remains particularly important because it is not present in extensions of the Higgs sector which preserve custodial symmetry, and in this model its branching ratio can be large in the intermediate mass region.
+Extreme fermiophobic scenarios are already excluded at low Higgs masses by bounds on SM $h \rightarrow \gamma\gamma$, and by diphoton measurements and searches, but these latter exclusions only apply for a narrow band of values of $a_2$.
+The decay $H^\pm \to Z W^\pm$ remains particularly important because it provides direct information about custodial symmetry breaking in this context, and in this model its branching ratio can be large in the intermediate mass region.
+In this article we provide the first detailed study of all signatures in this model and use the available LHC data to understand the allowed scenarios.
 We hope this study motivates new searches, and especially precision cross-section measurements of diboson production and of $\tau$ production, at the LHC and its high-luminosity upgrade.

 {\textit{Acknowledgments}}: The work of H.D. and P.F.P. is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0024160.